-A3 Lean: this article explains the A3 Lean template in a practical way.
+A3 Lean: this article explains the use of the A3 Lean template in a practical way.
 It covers its advantage and the process in steps, along with examples.
 It also contains a downloadable and editable A3 format lean single page template.
 After reading this article you will understand the basics of this powerful problem solving tool.

 What is the A3 Lean template?